-Some Philadelphia Community Tap Dance History
+Some Philadelphia Community Tap Dance History (1996-present)

 By Pamela Hetherington